 - Use a thick layer of mulch

 - Prune and stake to improve air circulation

 - Wash plants with neem oil on a 7-day basis

 If disease is present use a fungicide, following the directions/

 The branches are sculptural. the large flourishes of flowers are audacious.
 The Crepe Myrtle is the most popular ornamental plant in the south.
 Now you know why!

 The eternal question?
 Is it Crepe Myrtle or is it Crape Myrtle?
 Do what you want, both are accurate.
 The story goes, that in the deep South it is Crepe Myrtle because they say it looks like crape paper.
 So take your choice!

-To see some more flowering tree ideas try this post Flowering Trees.
+To see some more flowering tree ideas try this post ‘The Flowering Tree List’.

 For some university-based research into a new variety of red Crepe Myrtle try this piece.